adamb/pwall/README.md

 ### How to Run the Cron Worker

 1. **Development**:
-   - Run `wrangler dev --local` in your terminal to start a development server.
+   - Run `wrangler dev --test-scheduled --log-level info` in your terminal to start a development server.
+This will say that it doesn't support cron triggers.
+So you have to trigger it manually with curl.
-   - Trigger the scheduled event with `curl "http://localhost:8787/cdn-cgi/mf/scheduled"`.
+   - In another terminal run `curl "http://localhost:8787/__scheduled?cron=*+*+*+*+*"`
    - Check the console for logs.
+   - Note the KV store for dev is not the kv store for production
+   - You can then open a browser from the wranger window and see the page

 2. **Production**:
    - Update the Cron trigger in `wrangler.toml` (see [Cloudflare Workers Documentation](https://developers.cloudflare.com/workers/wrangler/configuration/#triggers)).